Bach warns against Olympic boycotts, seeks re-election - WHIZ News

 “As you can imagine, I could hear this forever,” Bach quipped during nearly a full hour of tributes to his leadership since his eight-year first term started in 2013, and from members welcoming his candidacy for the second term.

+Bach’s first term was marred by the Russian doping scandal but it has been a financially stable period for the IOC.
+American broadcaster NBC signed a long-term rights deal and new top-tier sponsors were added, including Chinese retail giant Alibaba.

-The 2022 Beijing Winter Olympics will be an early highlight and a potential test of Bach’s second and, according to current IOC rules, final term in office.
+The Beijing Winter Olympics, currently scheduled for February 2022, will be an early highlight and a potential test of Bach’s second and, according to current IOC rules, final term in office.

 Although serious talk of a boycott has not begun, China’s human rights record is an expected target ahead of the Olympics.
 Some lawmakers and diplomats have criticized China for its detention and treatment of its Muslim minority Uighur people and pro-democracy activists in Hong Kong.